digitaltrails/vdu_controls/Lux-metering.md

 Both scripts are similar in their approach:
 1. capture a still image,
-2. compute the average brightness for the captured image (0..255),
+2. compute the average image-brightness for the captured image (0..255),
-3. consult a table of brightness to lux mappings,
+3. consult a table of image-brightness to lux mappings,
 4. interpolate (log10) between the matched mapping entries,
 5. output a single lux value (typically 0 to 10000 on a log10 scale).